We are open to the public by appointment. Contact us via phone or email to schedule your visit.

-The Kangnido Map of 1402: A Non-Eurocentric Worldview
+The Kangnido Map: A Non-Eurocentric Worldview

 Many of the early maps we have been discussing were based on the Eurocentric perceptions of the world held by their makers.
 The Kangnido Map of 1402 provides a different vision of the world, one which is not centered on the Mediterranean Sea or the continent of Europe.